 The Mirror in the Misreading

-That discomfort reminded me of something familiar—not from watching a film, but from working inside an industry that often misreads emotional intention.
-The response to Joker: Folie à Deux mirrored what I’ve experienced for years—not in cinematic form, but in how people have responded to my personal work.
-Especially within the commercial space, where expectations are shaped by trends, moodboards, and visual shorthand, there’s often little room for ambiguity.
+That discomfort reminded me of something familiar — not from watching a film, but from working inside an industry that often misreads emotional intention.
+The response to Joker: Folie à Deux mirrored what I've experienced for years — not in cinematic form, but in how people have responded to my personal work.
+Especially within the commercial space, where expectations are shaped by trends, moodboards, and visual shorthand, there's often little room for ambiguity.

-When people approach my photography through that lens, they tend to look for a style—something replicable, legible, familiar.
+When people approach my photography through that lens, they tend to look for a style — something replicable, legible, familiar.
 But my personal work was never about style.
 It was built to hold feeling.
 Tension.
 Narrative.
-That doesn’t mean the work can’t adapt across formats.
-But too often, the reading stops at the surface—dark tones, cinematic framing, isolated figures—without asking what those choices are actually doing.
+That doesn't mean the work can't adapt across formats.
+But too often, the reading stops at the surface — dark tones, cinematic framing, isolated figures — without asking what those choices are actually doing.
+They were looking for format, not feeling.

 The Mirror in the Misreading

-That discomfort reminded me of something familiar—not from watching a film, but from working inside an industry that often misreads emotional intention.
-The response to Joker: Folie à Deux mirrored what I’ve experienced for years—not in cinematic form, but in how people have responded to my personal work.
-Especially within the commercial space, where expectations are shaped by trends, moodboards, and visual shorthand, there’s often little room for ambiguity.
+That discomfort reminded me of something familiar — not from watching a film, but from working inside an industry that often misreads emotional intention.
+The response to Joker: Folie à Deux mirrored what I've experienced for years — not in cinematic form, but in how people have responded to my personal work.
+Especially within the commercial space, where expectations are shaped by trends, moodboards, and visual shorthand, there's often little room for ambiguity.

-When people approach my photography through that lens, they tend to look for a style—something replicable, legible, familiar.
+When people approach my photography through that lens, they tend to look for a style — something replicable, legible, familiar.
 But my personal work was never about style.
 It was built to hold feeling.
 Tension.
 Narrative.
-That doesn’t mean the work can’t adapt across formats.
-But too often, the reading stops at the surface—dark tones, cinematic framing, isolated figures—without asking what those choices are actually doing.
+That doesn't mean the work can't adapt across formats.
+But too often, the reading stops at the surface — dark tones, cinematic framing, isolated figures — without asking what those choices are actually doing.
+They were looking for format, not feeling.

 The Mirror in the Misreading

-That discomfort reminded me of something familiar—not from watching a film, but from working inside an industry that often misreads emotional intention.
-The response to Joker: Folie à Deux mirrored what I’ve experienced for years—not in cinematic form, but in how people have responded to my personal work.
-Especially within the commercial space, where expectations are shaped by trends, moodboards, and visual shorthand, there’s often little room for ambiguity.
+That discomfort reminded me of something familiar — not from watching a film, but from working inside an industry that often misreads emotional intention.
+The response to Joker: Folie à Deux mirrored what I've experienced for years — not in cinematic form, but in how people have responded to my personal work.
+Especially within the commercial space, where expectations are shaped by trends, moodboards, and visual shorthand, there's often little room for ambiguity.

-When people approach my photography through that lens, they tend to look for a style—something replicable, legible, familiar.
+When people approach my photography through that lens, they tend to look for a style — something replicable, legible, familiar.
 But my personal work was never about style.
 It was built to hold feeling.
 Tension.
 Narrative.
-That doesn’t mean the work can’t adapt across formats.
-But too often, the reading stops at the surface—dark tones, cinematic framing, isolated figures—without asking what those choices are actually doing.
+That doesn't mean the work can't adapt across formats.
+But too often, the reading stops at the surface — dark tones, cinematic framing, isolated figures — without asking what those choices are actually doing.
+They were looking for format, not feeling.

 Lady Gaga as Harley Quinn and Joaquin Phoenix as the Joker on stage in vibrant clown makeup and retro costumes, holding microphones under warm theatrical lights — scene from Joker: Folie à Deux (2024)